-Student housing is available through American University and the Washington Semester in the Berkshire Apartments, located directly across the street from the main campus, or in off-campus apartments on Capitol Hill.
+Student housing is available through American University and the Washington Semester in the Berkshire Apartments, located directly across the street from the main campus, or in an on-campus residence hall.
 The Berkshire Apartments are only one block from main campus at American University and right next to a Metro station, providing easy access to transportation throughout D.C.
 All apartments have a full kitchen and cable and internet.
 There is a 24 hour front desk and a grocery store with a diner.
-Some students will also have the opportunity to live in WISH housing.
-WISH housing is apartment style housing located in Woodley Park and Capitol Hill near major metro and bus transit.
-It is comprised of (limited) singles, doubles, triples and quad rooms.
-All apartments have a full kitchen.

 Students studying on the Washington Semester program are charged the Skidmore comprehensive fee.
 This fee is equal to Skidmore tuition, room at the on campus apartment rate, and board, as applicable.
 Skidmore College will handle payments to Washington Semester on behalf of students.
 The payment will cover tuition, double occupancy housing, board, as applicable and mandatory program/college fees.
 If the student elects to not enroll in a board plan, or only elects a partial board plan the Skidmore fee will be adjusted accordingly.
-In addition, Skidmore will pay the cost of the short-term study abroad component that is mandatory for several seminars.
 Students will have sole financial responsibility for transportation to/from D.C., books and supplies and personal expenses.

 Skidmore students may apply all financial aid to the cost of the program.
 Students should meet with the Office of Student Aid and Family Finance to review their financial aid package when considering an off-campus study opportunity.